The Alsace region in France is a popular tourist destination for people who want to experience the country’s wine

 You drive through the countryside and you see miles and miles of grapes and produce growing as far as the eye can see.
-It is an amazing area on the French/ German Border with many things to do in Alsace.
+The Alsace is in North East France wedge between the Rhine River and the Vosges Mountains.

 There are Alsace attractions everywhere you look.
 Every windy road, every small village will provide you with a unique experience.
 Strasbourg is the biggest city in the Alsace Lorraine region.
 A trip from Paris to Strasbourg is easily done.

 Wine and produce are the order of the day or week when visiting the

 I have focused on some of the lesser-known towns and attractions in Alsace as well as the gems Colmar and Strasbourg.
 We think there are amazing attractions in this region of France and you can find so many wonderful things to do in the Alsace.
 Visit Alsace for all the finest things in France.

 Visit Alsace – Chateau Haut Koenigsbourg